seanlaidlaw/GenomeCampus-Bus-Reserver/README.md

 ## Features

 - **Continuous Mode**: Books buses for the next 2 weeks (default behavior)
-- **Home-Soon Mode**: Continuously monitors for PM bus availability and books as soon as it becomes available
+- **Home-Soon Mode**: Continuously monitors for PM bus availability and books as soon as it becomes available.
+This will cancel an existing reservation when an earlier bus becomes available, and it will book that earlier one instead.

 ## Usage